DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/logging-http-requests.md

 ## Creating a Logger

-To create a request logger, use the `RequestLogger` constructor.
+Use the `RequestLogger` constructor to create a request logger.

 ```text
 RequestLogger([filter] [, options])